Pond to Pond Trail zoomed out map

 Nothing fancy here

 • The most appropriate equipment for Isinglass Trails is regular recreational cross-country skis or snowshoes.
-The trails are too narrow for skate skiing.
+The trails are mostly too narrow for skate skiing.
 There is no set track for performance classic skiing.
 Metal edges may occasionally help in certain conditions but generally are not needed.
 The trails are likely too tame to enjoy telemark or randonnee.
 Users are welcome to try any of the above, but may find they can’t make full use of their equipment’s potential.

 • It is not permissible to charge anyone money for services facilitated directly by the use of Isinglass Trails.
 This includes guides, instructors, group leaders, etc. Please do not exploit this free community resource.